By : Quentin - Categories : Histoires de vêtements

 1928 – The Invention of Sanforization

-Sanforization (a cotton pre-shrinking process), patented in the late 1920s by Sanford L. Cluett and gradually adopted throughout the following decades, marked a decisive turning point in the history of denim.
+Sanforization (a cotton pre-shrinking process), patented in the late 1920s by Sanford L. Cluett and gradually adopted over the following decades, marked a decisive turning point in the history of denim and workwear more broadly.

 By stabilizing cotton before garment production, the process introduced a new level of sizing standardization to the textile industry.
 Whereas untreated denim could shrink unpredictably through wear and washing, sanforization brought a degree of industrial control that facilitated mass production and made ready-to-wear garments more reliable.